speakeasy-api/openapi-directory/SDKs/amazonaws.com/servicecatalog-appregistry/2020-06-24/go/README.md

 ### SDK SDK

 * `AssociateAttributeGroup` - Associates an attribute group with an application to augment the application's metadata with the group's attributes.
 This feature enables applications to be described with user-defined details that are machine-readable, such as third-party integrations.
 * `AssociateResource` -  Associates a resource with an application.
-Both the resource and the application can be specified either by ID or name.
+The resource can be specified by its ARN or name.
+The application can be specified by ARN, ID, or name.
 * `CreateApplication` - Creates a new application that is the top-level node in a hierarchy of related cloud resource abstractions.
 * `CreateAttributeGroup` - Creates a new attribute group as a container for user-defined attributes.
 This feature enables users to have full control over their cloud application's metadata in a rich machine-readable format to facilitate integration with automated workflows and third-party tools.
-* `DeleteApplication` - Deletes an application that is specified either by its application ID or name.
+* `DeleteApplication` - Deletes an application that is specified either by its application ID, name, or ARN.
 All associated attribute groups and resources must be disassociated from it before deleting an application.
-* `DeleteAttributeGroup` - Deletes an attribute group, specified either by its attribute group ID or name.
+* `DeleteAttributeGroup` - Deletes an attribute group, specified either by its attribute group ID, name, or ARN.
 * `DisassociateAttributeGroup` - Disassociates an attribute group from an application to remove the extra attributes contained in the attribute group from the application's metadata.
 This operation reverts <code>AssociateAttributeGroup</code>.
 * `DisassociateResource` - Disassociates a resource from application.
 Both the resource and the application can be specified either by ID or name.
 * `GetApplication` -  Retrieves metadata information about one of your applications.
-The application can be specified either by its unique ID or by its name (which is unique within one account in one region at a given point in time).
-Specify by ID in automated workflows if you want to make sure that the exact same application is returned or a <code>ResourceNotFoundException</code> is thrown, avoiding the ABA addressing problem.
+The application can be specified by its ARN, ID, or name (which is unique within one account in one region at a given point in time).
+Specify by ARN or ID in automated workflows if you want to make sure that the exact same application is returned or a <code>ResourceNotFoundException</code> is thrown, avoiding the ABA addressing problem.
 * `GetAssociatedResource` - Gets the resource associated with the application.
-* `GetAttributeGroup` - Retrieves an attribute group, either by its name or its ID.
-The attribute group can be specified either by its unique ID or by its name.
+* `GetAttributeGroup` -  Retrieves an attribute group by its ARN, ID, or name.
+The attribute group can be specified by its ARN, ID, or name.
 * `GetConfiguration` -  Retrieves a <code>TagKey</code> configuration from an account.
 * `ListApplications` - Retrieves a list of all of your applications.
 Results are paginated.
 * `ListAssociatedAttributeGroups` - Lists all attribute groups that are associated with specified application.
 Results are paginated.